Securities Attorneys for Promissory Note Arbitration Cases

-A Promissory Note (often called an up-front forgivable loan) is commonly used as a recruiting tool by many of the major brokerage firms in the securities industry, including Morgan Stanley, Merrill Lynch, Wells Fargo Securities, Ameriprise, and UBS Financial Services.
+A promissory note, often called an up-front forgivable loan, is commonly used as a recruiting tool by many of the major brokerage firms in the securities industry, including Morgan Stanley, Merrill Lynch, Wells Fargo, Ameriprise, and UBS Financial Services.
 Essentially, brokerage firms use the up-front forgivable loans to recruit financial advisors from other firms to bring their clients (or “book of business”) to the new firm.

 Typically, these loans are then forgiven by the hiring firm on a monthly or annual basis and if the financial advisor remains with the new firm through the duration of the forgiveness period of the loan, the broker does not have to repay the loan.
 If, however, the financial advisor resigns from the brokerage firm, or is terminated, before the loan is forgiven, the broker is contractually obligated to repay the outstanding amounts owed on the loan and the brokerage firm will often move to collect the outstanding amount still owed on the loan.

 Often, the brokerage firm does this by sending a “demand letter” requesting that the financial advisor repay the money owed on the promissory notes.
 If this demand letter is sent by an outside collection agency, including an outside law firm, the demand letter is required to be in compliance with the Fair Debt Collection Practices Act.
-As such, the demand letter should include (1) the outstanding balance on the promissory notes (the amount owed, including interest), (2) the demand letter should provide the debtor with thirty days to dispute the debt, and (3) the demand letter should provide validity of the debt (usually by attaching a copy of the promissory note).
+If so, the demand letter should include:

 What happens when the broker and firm can’t reach an agreement?

 If the broker fails to respond to the demand letter or if the financial advisor and brokerage firm are unable to reach a mutually satisfactory settlement agreement, the brokerage firm will often then elect to sue the broker for failure to repay the promissory note(s).
 If the brokerage firm does sue the former financial advisor, such a suit will likely be filed with The Financial Industry Regulatory Authority (FINRA).
-This is because brokers typically agree to arbitrate any dispute between themselves and their employers through FINRA arbitration at the onset of their employment agreements.
+FINRA is the self-regulator who oversees brokers and brokerage firms.
+Brokers typically agree to arbitrate any dispute between themselves and their employers through FINRA arbitration at the onset of their employment agreements.

 Once the brokerage firm’s claim against the former broker is filed, pursuant to FINRA Rule 13303, the financial advisor has 45 days to file an Answer.